What is Radiation Therapy?

 Newer strategies for radiation treatment incorporate the use of computer technology to even more precisely target cancer and spare healthy tissue.

-You may want to ask you Radiologist some of the questions below to learn more about radiation therapy treatment for cancer:
+You may want to ask your radiation oncologist some of the questions below to learn more about radiation therapy treatment for cancer:

 - What kind of radiation will I get?